Denny Wright: Career

 Wright spent the first part of the Second World War playing in jazz clubs in the West End of London, doing session work and performing in bands on radio shows.
 He worked with Grappelli for the first time in London around 1941.
 At school Wright served with the Auxiliary Fire Service in Brockley.
 He was classified medically unfit to serve due to a childhood injury in a road accident in 1930 that cost him his spleen and half of his liver.
 He joined the Entertainments National Service Association (ENSA), entertained the troops, and at the end of the war was stationed in 's-Hertogenbosch, Netherlands.

 In 1945 he started the first bebop club in London.
 At the Fullado in New Compton Street he played piano and guitar.
 In the late 1940s he toured Italy and the Middle East with the Francisco Cavez orchestra, and performed in King Farouk's palace.

 Throughout the 1950s Wright provided guitar accompaniments for Lonnie Donegan, Johnny Duncan, Humphrey Lyttelton, and Marie Bryant, as well as appearing on Guitar Club on the BBC.
 In 1952, he accompanied Tex Ritter for a season at the Texas Western Spectacle at the Haringey Arena.
-With Digby Fairweather, Roy Williams, Johnny Van Derrick, Jack Fallon, Tony Crombie, and Jack Fallon, Wright accompanied Joel David on Old Bones and added a guitar solo to Joel David's song "Be My Valentine Tonight".
+With Digby Fairweather, Roy Williams, Johnny Van Derrick, Jack Fallon, and Tony Crombie, Wright accompanied Joel David on Old Bones and added a guitar solo to Joel David's song "Be My Valentine Tonight".